The Dutch Liberating Structures User Group: Our Purpose-To-Practice

 We also identified a number of other participants that we’d like to involve:

-- The founders of Liberating Structures, Keith McCandless, Henri Lipmanowicz and pioneers like Fisher Qua, Nancy White and Anna Jackson;
+- The founders of Liberating Structures, Keith McCandless, Henri Lipmanowicz and pioneers like Fisher Qua, Nancy White, and Anna Jackson;

-- The world-wide community of LS practitioners and the various User Groups around the world;
+- The worldwide community of LS practitioners and the various User Groups around the world;

 - People who aren’t overly fond of working in groups or flat-out dislike Liberating Structures so that we can learn how to better engage and unleash them;

-- We will share the outcomes of our events, either through blogs (like this one), videos or other recordings;
+- We share the outcomes of our events, either through blogs (like this one), videos or other recordings;

 - Every meetup will be facilitated by a different Design Team to maximize the opportunity for everyone to facilitate Liberating Structures in a safe environment;

-- We will debrief each Liberating Structure to maximize the learning for everyone involved, regardless of their experience with Liberating Structures;
+- We debrief each Liberating Structure to maximize the learning for everyone involved, regardless of their experience with Liberating Structures;

-- We will mix thematic, prepared meetups with meetups that are Open Spaces.
+- We mix thematic, prepared meetups with meetups that are Open Spaces.
 This allows us to either dive deep into a particular topic on the one hand while also allowing people to bring in personal challenges and get help or to simply work together on something they care about;

-- We will periodically refine and refresh our Purpose to Practice, making sure it remains bold, relevant and appealing;
+- We periodically refine and refresh our Purpose to Practice, making sure it remains bold, relevant and appealing;

-- We will try Liberating Structures that are in development wherever possible and report feedback back to the LS-community;
+- We try Liberating Structures that are in development wherever possible and report feedback back to the LS-community;